SystemsApproach/private5g/cloud.rst

 kernel to high-level cloud services—write messages that adhere to a well-defined format to the log.
 These messages include a timestamp, which makes it possible for the logging stack to parse and correlate messages from different components.
-ElasticSearch is a widely used tool for storing and analyzing log messages.
+ElasticSearch is a widely-used tool for storing and analyzing log messages.

 .. _reading_logging: